Characterizing Logarithmic Bregman Functions: Bregman Divergence

+In the following, we shall work with $\mu$ being the Lebesgue measure on the real line.
 Let $B(\cdot)$ be a given Bregman function which generates, for given densities $g$ and $f$, the Bregman divergence $D_B(g, f)$.
-It is a straightforward matter to check that the function $B^{*}(y)=B(y)+ay+b$ is an equivalent Bregman function in the sense $D_B(g,f)=D_{B^{*}}(g,f)$, for all real constants $a,b$.
-Thus $B(\cdot)$ and $B^{*}(\cdot)$ generate the same Bregman divergence.
+It is a straightforward matter to check that for all real constants $a,b$; the function $B_{a,b}(y):=B(y)+ay+b$ is an equivalent Bregman function in the sense that it is also strictly convex, twice differentiable and satisfies $D_B(g,f)=D_{B_{a,b}}(g,f)$, for all densities $f,g$.
+Thus $B(\cdot)$ and $B_{a,b}(\cdot)$ generate the same Bregman divergence.
+Moreover, we also have $\tilde{D}_B(g,f)=\tilde{D}_{B_{a,b}}(g,f)$, indicating that if $B$ is a LBF then $B_{a,b}$ is also an equivalent LBF.
 In particular, if we consider